Fannin County License Hearing Guide

 After Criminal Case Concludes

-• Classes/Programs That Must Be Completed: The court may order you to complete a DUI education program or other related classes.
-Completing these programs is often a condition of license reinstatement.
+• Classes/Programs That Must Be Completed: You may also be required to complete a DUI education program or other court-ordered classes.

 Special Programs